Information

 document or information was sent or supplied; or

-d. if sent or supplied by means of a website, when the material is first
+d. if sent or supplied by means of a website, when the material is first made available on the website or (if later) when the recipient

 receives (or is deemed to have received) notice of the fact that the